-Years ago we each planted 4 grape vines, which now produce enough grapes for us to make about 5 dozen pints of concord grape jam per year.
+Years ago we each planted 4 grape vines, as a result, we now produce enough grapes for us to can about 5 dozen pints of concord grape jam per year.
 If we can grow these vines in Iowa, I’m sure they can be grown in most regions.
 One year we used our fresh grapes, and then froze some over winter.
-This May we used those for our grape jam and it was just as tasty as fresh grapes.
+Consequently, this May we used those for our grape jam and it was just as tasty as fresh grapes.
 Harvest here in Iowa is usually the end of August or early September.

 In addition to the delicious flavor of fruit filled with sunshine, researchers have shown that concord grapes are loaded with various kinds of flavonoids, which is a powerful source of antioxidants–all for good health.

 Most of all, it’s important to find a buddy to can with you!
 Please enjoy the recipe and let us know how you did making your own fresh grape jam with less sugar.

 11. 5 qt.
 Hot water canning pot with rack (not pressure cooker)

 1 Jar lifter

 28 (8 0z.)
 Mason or Ball Jars and lids

 0ne large stainless steel pot to sit the food mill on

 Oven mitts (don’t want to burn hands)